pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ## Channel members

-Manage the users in a channel.
+Manage the users in a channel: list, set, and remove.

 ### Get channel members

 List users in a channel.
+Optionally include UUID metadata and custom fields.

 #### Method(s)